-One of the fantastic features of a digital marketing world is the ability to facilitate a two-way communication process.
+One of the fantastic features of the digital marketing world is the ability to facilitate a two-way communication process.
 This is in the sense that not only can marketers push their materials onto a digital platform, but they can also learn about their audiences in the process.

 What they learn is hard facts and data collected through analytics and multiple-choice customer satisfaction surveys.
 The question is though, is all that data actually worth anything?

-The digital world we now inhabit has opened a whole new world of opportunity for marketers, providing not only new platforms but also entirely new means of displaying media and interacting with customers.
+The digital world we now inhabit has opened a whole new world of opportunity for marketers.
+Providing not only new platforms but also entirely new means of displaying media and interacting with customers.

-The same approach has been adopted in the world of customer satisfaction surveys, where every little interaction with a brand will lead to customers being sent three different surveys, all multiple choice, all limited and all bound to irritate people.
+The same approach has been adopted in the world of customer satisfaction surveys.
+Where every little interaction with a brand will lead to customers being sent three different surveys, all multiple choice, all limited and all bound to irritate people.

 What this data does allow brands to do when collected in such volumes, is publish figures and statistics, demonstrating that they’ve hit however many KPIs and are so much up on last year’s figures.